The Simpson Cup is an annual tournament between teams of 13 injured Servicemen and veterans from the USA and their

 The tournament is named after its founder, John Simpson, the former Senior Vice President of International Management Group (IMG), who has only one fully-functioning leg as a result of suffering from polio as a child.
 During his time at IMG, John managed elite sportsmen such as Sir Nick Faldo, Bernhard Langer, Greg Norman, Vijay Singh, and Lord Sebastian Coe.

 TPC Sawgrass hosted the inaugural Simpson Cup in 2012, while it moved across the Atlantic to Royal Lytham & St Annes the following year, where Team GB successfully defended the Cup.
 Congressional Country Club played host in 2014, and the Americans won the trophy there for the first time, before relinquishing it on a dramatic final day at Royal St. George’s Golf Club in 2015.
-In 2016, Team USA once again wrestled the Cup back from the Brits at Oak Hill Country Club, before following it up with a resounding 13-5 triumph at Royal Birkdale Golf Club (2017) and The Maidstone Club, New York (2018).
+In 2016, Team USA once again wrestled the Cup back from the Brits at Oak Hill Country Club, before following it up with resounding triumphs at Royal Birkdale Golf Club (2017) and The Maidstone Club, New York (2018).
 The Brits finally exacted their revenge at the Home of Golf a year later, and it leaves the series delectably poised at 4-4 heading to The Creek in Locust Valley, New York in 2020, where the Simpson Cup will no doubt deliver a golfing extravaganza once again.